 Gib and Diane Cooper, the owners of Tradewinds, send bamboo plants to customers all over the USA.
+We also make appointments with visitors to personally select the appropriate bamboo.
 Like other plant groups there are many species.
-There are over a thousand different bamboo species!Your selection of the proper bamboo species is extremely important to us.
+There are over a thousand different bamboo species!Selecting of the proper bamboo for you is extremely important to us.
 We assist our customers with personal contact and an online descriptive catalog offering many choices.
 Are you looking for a well behaved giant tropical bamboo or one of the clumping Himalayan species which can survive -20 F?
 Many bamboo species are running types which can spread over a large area if given time and good conditions.
 In some cases, it is wise to install a rhizome barrier to keep these types in bounds.
 Often the clumping types of bamboo are overlooked.
 These beautiful bamboos grow in a tight clump with very little spreading over the years and would be the choice in a small space.
 To learn more about bamboo visit our bookstore.
-We also carry bamboo tools, fertilizers and bamboo rhizome barrier.
+We also carry some bamboo tools and fertilizers.

 In China, almost half of the forest industry is bamboo based.
 In fact, much of the world's leadership in bamboo forest management and product technology comes from China.
 In 1985, Gib Cooper attended the International Bamboo Workshop in Hangzhou, China.
 This gathering of bamboo professionals resulted in more international cooperation among different nations with a bamboo based forest products industry and those trying to establish bamboo forest and management areas.
 Significant progress has been made in using bamboo and bamboo based products in more countries throughout the world.